maheshsabnis/Blazmeanbatch3/README.md

     - DataTypes
         - Primitive Types
             - Number
+                - integer or float
             - String
+                - we can use "" or ''
             - Boolean
             - Date
+                - new Date(year, month, day, hour, mins, seconds, milliseconds);
+                    - month starts from '0', 0 is January
             - any
         - Complex Types
             - Object
+                - var x = {k1:100}; // the JavaScript Object Notation (JSON)
+                - The JSON object can store data using Key:Value pair
+                    - Key is always a string
+                    - Value can be any of the following type
+                        - number, string, date, boolean
+                        - object
+                        - array
+                        - function
+                    - To access values of keys from object use the following
+                        - ObjectIdentifier.[Key]
+                        - e.g. x.k1
+                    - All keys are publically accessible using the ObjectIdenttifier
+                - To read all key:value pairs in a single statement use
+                    - JSON.stringify(ObjectIdentiffier);
+                        - JSON is standard JS Object
+                        - stringify() is a standard function of JSON Object
+                - The JSON is a widely used mechansim for DATA-COMMUNICATIONS in REST APIs

             - Array
+                - Defined using []
+                - We can add any datatype in the array
+                - Array.length
+                    - This will return length of array
     - Variable Declarations
         - The 'var', is a keyword that is used to declare a variable
             - e.g. var x;